DJing can be an expensive hobby. But it doesn’t have to be. In this guide, we check out some of the best budget DJ headphones currently available.

 For the DJ/producer on a budget, these have a lot to offer.

-- Detailed Sound – Good sound with a large frequency response range.
-Bass response is warm and pleasant, mids are clean without muddiness and the highs don’t deliver any harshness.
-Impressive at this price.
+- Detailed Sound – Bass response is warm and pleasant, mids are clean without muddiness and the highs don’t deliver any harshness.
+Impressive balance across frequencies.

 - Long Cord – The cable is long.
-For some, it may be a bit too long.
-But it does offer you the flexibility to stand a good distance away from your gear.
+It may appear overly long but it’s a coiled design.
+It offers you the flexibility to stand a good distance away from your gear.

 AKG K72 Review